 Until recently, experts have recommended avoiding typical migraine triggers.
 Some triggers are inevitable and avoidance is not always effective.
 However, some of these lifestyle changes and coping strategies can help reduce the number and severity of a migraine:

-Percutaneous stimulation of the retro-orbital nerve (t-SNS).
+Percutaneous stimulation of the retro-orbital nerve (t-SNS)

-it is a device (Cefaly) like a headband attached with electrodes.
+it is a device (Cefaly) like a headband attached to electrodes.
 This device was recently approved by the Food and Drug Administration as a preventive treatment for migraine.
 There were fewer migraines in the studies of those who used the device.

-Learn to handle it.
+Learn to handle it

 Recent studies show that a strategy called Learning to Management (SLD) can help prevent migraines.
 In this practice, you will gradually be exposed to headache triggers that help you to desensitize them.
-Long term care may also be associated with cognitive behavioral therapy.
+Long term care may also be associated with cognitive-behavioral therapy.

-Create a consistent daily routine.
+Create a consistent daily routine

 Determine your daily routine with regular sleep patterns and meals.
 Also, try to control stress.

 Regular aerobic exercise reduces tension and can prevent migraines.
 If your doctor agrees, choose the aerobic exercise you want, including walking, swimming, and cycling.
-Warm up slowly, as intense and sudden exercise can cause headaches.
+Warm-up slowly, as intense and sudden exercise can cause headaches.
 Regular exercise can also help you lose weight or maintain a healthy weight, and obesity is considered a migraine factor.

-Reduces the effects of estrogen.
+Reduces the effects of estrogen

 If you are a woman with a migraine and estrogen that causes or aggravates headaches, you should avoid or reduce the medications that contain estrogen.